Many painters use tapes to cover things they don’t want to paint. So, can you paint over tape?

 - A pair of work gloves

-- Use the dampened rag to swipe the stains and filth off the surface.
+- Use the dampened rag to clean the surface.

 - Rinse the surface with clean water.